shoyub/Hyperverge/README.md

-# QuickLoan Assistant - AI-Enabled Loan Underwriting
+# Sahaj Loan - AI-Enabled Loan Underwriting

 A production-ready web prototype for AI-powered loan underwriting targeting rural and semi-urban India.
 Built with React, TypeScript, and offline-first architecture.